All the Freckles in the World

 All the Freckles in the World (Spanish: Todas las pecas del mundo) is a 2019 Mexican coming-of-age romantic comedy film produced by Filmadora and Panorama Global.
-It was directed and written by Yibrán Asuad and also written by Javier Peñasola and Gibrán Portela.
+It was directed and written by Yibrán Asuad (in his directorial debut) and also written by Javier Peñasola and Gibrán Portela.
 It stars Hanssel Casillas, Loreto Peralta, Luis de la Rosa, Emiliano Castro, Andrea Sutton, Alejandro Flores, and others.
 It was released in Mexico on 27 September 2019.
 On 3 January 2020, All the Freckles in the World was released on Netflix after finding success in theaters in Mexico.
 It received neutral reviews, and did fairly well in the box office, peaking at No. 8 in Mexico during the week of 29 September.
 As of 22 October 2019, it grossed a total of US$945 thousand in Mexico.